CanyonTurtle/AWSM/README.md

 > The minimum working prototype of AWSM doesn't exist yet.
 Feel free to PR ideas, and/or come back later!

-A customizable WebAssembly retro virtual console for web and web-compatible platforms.
-Inspired by Wasm-4.

 ## What is AWSM?
 - **Batteries-included game console:** As a pseudo-fork of [Wasm-4](https://github.com/aduros/wasm4), AWSM gives you built-in local and netplay multiplayer, controls, audio, & screen, all with near-0 code glue.